Fairey Swordfish, Off Achill Island, Mayo. June 1944

 The approximate location of the ditching in indicated on the map below.
 This indicates an area centered on 2 miles south of Moyteoge Head.
 On this same day, three Liberator bombers crashed in Donegal killing 18 men, the worst single day for foreign air casualties in Ireland during the war.

 Jack Rooke was born to Annie and John Rooke in Pontefrack in June 1921.
+The 1939 register lists him living with his parents and working as a clerk.
 He was commissioned as a Sub Lieutenant (Air) on 30th June 1943.
 In the Navy List of February 1944 his is listed as serving with 813 Squadron having been posted there in November 1943.
 He was married during the second quarter of 1944, not to distant from the time of his ditching in the seat.
 In January 1945, there is no posting listed by his name.
 In October 1945 he was still listed as posted with 813 Squadron but his name is also listed with HMS Nightjar, the Royal Naval Air Station at Inskip in Lancashire.
 This was the location of Fleet Air Arm training operations.
 His grand daughter understands that he was injured while serving at sea in a non aviation related accident.

 The book ‘Fleet Air Arm Aircraft 1939-1945’ lists three other